A Word From the VP

 - In the modal window, confirm the type of CV that you want to upload to the Public Interface.
 If you wish to change the type, click on the Set Preference button.

-(Note: copy your custom URL so that you may share it with your colleagues, department, or paste it into your email signature!) - Click on Publish.
+- Click on Publish.
 The system will confirm that the upload is successful.
 Click on your custom URL to check your CV.
 You may click on Close when you are done.

 FSU Faculty Community